menu

 Living in North Las Vegas

-The education level of North Las Vegas citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.85% of adults 25 and older in North Las Vegas have a college degree.
+In terms of college education, North Las Vegas is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in North Las Vegas have a bachelor's degree or advanced degree.

 North Las Vegas is an extremely ethnically-diverse city.
 The people who call North Las Vegas home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in North Las Vegas, accounting for 42.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of North Las Vegas residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Las Vegas include German, Irish, English, Italian, and Polish.